tejmoxham/atwavpy/README.md

 Example jupyter noteboooks and data documenting the main features of the package are included in the `/examples/` folder,
  - Simulation of an ideal X-ray KB mirror.
- - Effect of wavefront error on focal profiles.
+ - Effect of wavefront error on focus.